Tbanks9/sei-group-project/README.md

 * User page
 * Show page
 * Review page
-* My contribution to styling (SCSS & Bulma)
+* Contribution to styling (SCSS & Bulma)

-In addition to this, I also wrote tests for Login and Registering
+In addition to this, I also wrote tests for for Login and Register functions.

 ## Featured code: